About the program

 The McNair Scholars Program is a federally funded program mandated by Congress.
 McNair Scholars is one of eight TRIO education programs housed in

 the U.S. Department of Education, and the only one primarily focused on students’ post-baccalaureate success.
 McNair Scholars seeks to increase the number of undergraduate students earning doctoral degree who are low-income and first-generation, or who come from communities underrepresented in graduate education.
 Program participants must be committed to enrolling in graduate programs with an end goal of successfully completing a Ph.D.
 Students selected to participate in McNair Scholars work with both a faculty advisor (on graduate school literacy) and a faculty mentor (on research and scholarship.
 Scholars define, develop, and deliver an independent research project.
-Scholars receive a free GRE prep course ($2,000 value).
-In total, Scholars are eligible for up to $5,500 for participating.
+Scholars receive a free GRE prep course, travel awards, and participation scholarships.

 - Research opportunities for participants who have completed at least thirty (30) hours of college